Josh Kenny (rugby union): Biography

+He made his European Rugby Champions Cup debut on 10 January 2026 starting against Stade Rochelais in Dublin and scored two tries in a 25-24 victory, to move to eight in his first six appearances for Leinster.

+National team

 Kenny made his debut in the SVNS series for the Ireland national rugby sevens team in the 2024 Dubai Sevens, scoring a late try in a 19-12 win over the United States in November 2024.
 He played throughout the season and was also a try-scorer at the final event at the 2025 USA Sevens.